 Place your fire pit on a flat surface, with space surrounding it on all sides.
 Keep it away from hanging branches and consider using heat-proof mat, intended for fire pits, to protect the grass or surface.

-If your fire pit is made from metal, I highly recommend putting sand in the bottom before you light it.
-This will protect the bottom of the pit from the exceedingly high temperatures.
-The sand will evenly distribute the heat around the base of the pit, preventing damage to certain areas that are exposed to hot spots.
+If you decide to use sand, it is used to protect the bottom of the pit from the exceedingly high temperatures.
+It evenly distributes the heat around the base of the pit, preventing damage to certain areas that are exposed to hot spots.

 If you like to use wood ash as a fertiliser in your garden, you should note that you probably won’t be able to use the wood ash from your fire pit if you have put sand down.
 Trying to separate the two will be a near impossible task.